-Any small or medium-sized business can join Triplebyte, but their services tend to skew toward larger firms that have the resources to employ top talent.
+To get started, companies and small businesses can request a demo of Triplebyte’s platform, which can help determine whether Triplebyte is the right fit for your company.
+Technically, any small or medium-sized business can join Triplebyte, but their services tend to skew toward larger firms that have the resources to employ top talent.

 Triplebyte is often praised for “fast-tracking” the hiring process of elite talent worthy of a Silicon Valley multinational.
 As a business owner, you get a streamlined user experience in which you can easily sort through hundreds, if not thousands, of qualified job candidates all vying for a position at your firm.